ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

 **Also found in CP:** :menuselection:`Add-Ons --> Modules -->
-Comment`: Comment Editing Time Limit
+Comment`: :ref:`Comment Editing Time Limit <comment-editing-time-label>`

 comment_moderation_override
 ---------------------------

-:ref:`Moderate expired entries <comment-expired-comments-label>` forces moderation of comments once the Comment Expiration date for an entry is passed, rather than closing comments entirely.
-The existing moderation rules regarding whether members are exempt from moderation will be followed.
+By default, comments are no longer accepted for entries after their comment expiration date has passed.
+Set this preference to override that behavior and allow moderated comments on entries after comment expiration.

 ====== ========
 Value  Behavior
 ====== ========
-``y``  Forces moderation of comment instead of closing after expiration ``n``  Default value, does not force moderation
+``y``  Allow *moderated* comments after comment expiration ``n``  Do not allow any comments after comment expiration **(default)**
 ====== ========

 Example Usage::